nyvyn/nyvyn.github.io/_notes/2024-05-25-embeddings.markdown

 - **Enhanced flexibility** to adjust granularity as needed.

 These embeddings are particularly beneficial in complex scenarios requiring nuanced understanding and contextual awareness, though they may come with increased computational complexity and resource demands.
 The choice to use Matroyska embeddings should be based on the specific needs of the application and available resources.

+# Finding Similarity Between Two Elements Using Embeddings

+To find similarity between two elements using embeddings, you can compare their high-dimensional numerical vectors.
+Here's how it's done:

+## Methods to Measure Similarity

+1. **Cosine Similarity**: Measures the cosine of the angle between two vectors.
+Ranges from -1 (completely dissimilar) to 1 (completely similar).
+2. **Euclidean Distance**: Measures the straight-line distance between two vectors in the embedding space.
+Smaller distances indicate higher similarity.
+3. **Dot Product**: Measures the sum of the products of the corresponding elements of two vectors.
+Higher values indicate higher similarity.

+## Practical Applications

+1. **Text Analysis**: Finding similar documents or sentences by comparing their text embeddings.
+2. **Recommendation Systems**: Suggesting similar items to users based on their embedding vectors.
+3. **Image Recognition**: Identifying similar images by comparing their image embeddings.
+4. **Language Translation**: Matching similar phrases or sentences across different languages by comparing embeddings.
+5. **Voice Recognition**: Matching similar voice patterns or spoken phrases using audio embeddings.